mokdevel/DarcMods/DarcMissions/docs/P_HELICOPTER_FLY.md

 * ``Speed Min`` , ``Speed Max`` : (float) The min/max speed for flying.
 Speed is changing depending on the angle where the helicopter is moving.
   * When DarcMissions mission ends, the helicopter will accelerate to 150% of maximum speed.
 * ``Fly Height Low`` , ``Fly Height High`` : (float) The min/max fly height (from ground/sea level).
   * This is not an exact value and sometimes the helicopter may fly below or above the set value.
-If we're flying below the Low value, the helicopter will increase the rotor force up the gain height.
+If we're flying below the Low value, the helicopter will increase the rotor force up to gain height.
 The same if we're too high - the rotor force is decreased.
 We use physics for a natural flight so very steep hills may end up as objects where the helicopter may crash.
   * A DarcMissions helicopter will spawn between these values.
 * ``Distance Low`` , ``Distance High`` : (float) The min/max distance for waypoint.
 This works in two different ways depending if value is over or below 1.0.
   * ``0.1 ..
 0.99`` : The distance is worldsize * value (percentage).
 Having small values will keep the helicopter flying near the center of world.